NEW YEAR - EXPANDED PROGRAM!

 Champion/Reserve and placing to tenth place for each of these levels:

-Intro (five scores, two Intro B)
+Intro (5 scores, 2 at Intro B)

-Pre-Training (five scores, two Training 1)
+Pre-Training (5 scores, 2 at Training 1)

-Fourth/FEI (three scores, TOC)
+Fourth/FEI (3 scores, TOC)

-FEI (three scores, TOC)
+FEI (3 scores, TOC)

-Musical Freestyle (three scores)
+Musical Freestyle (3 scores)

-Western Dressage (five scores)
+Western Dressage (5 scores)

 Scores are calculated as follows: Median score of five highest scores (median score must be 60% or above).